20kdc/datum/doc/src/rust/core_types.md

 ## Non-Allocating Iterators: `DatumBoundedPipe`

+**TODO!!!
+TURNS OUT UNARY TYPES DO WORK IN OLD RUST IF YOU'RE CRAZY ENOUGH.
+CODE IS STILL BEING CLEANED UP**

 So a problem with `DatumViaPipe` is that it works by using a `VecDeque` to store the queued elements.

 However, in no-std environments, `VecDeque` isn't a thing.